telvarost/MostlyModernRecipes-StationAPI/README.md

 * Modern Fence recipe
 * Shapeless Jack o’ Lanterns
 * Shapeless Sticky Pistons
-* Craftable Snow layers, 6 for 3 Snow Blocks (maybe? i dunno if that feels too un-vanilla but i personally don’t see any harm in it)
+* Craftable Snow layers, 6 for 3 Snow Blocks

 The following recipes are not added, yet.
 But, we would like to add them when we figure out how: